-- (2) The beneficiary meets both of the following requirements in a) and b) below: - a) The beneficiary has at least one of the following: - A Significant impairment - A reasonable probability of significant deterioration in an important area of life functioning - A reasonable probability a child will not progress developmentally as appropriate - A need for specialty mental health services, regardless of impairment, that are not included in the mental health benefits that a Medi-Cal managed care plan is required to provide.
+- The member meets both of the following requirements in a) and b) below: - a.
+The member has at least one of the following: - A significant impairment - A reasonable probability of significant deterioration in an important area of life functioning - A reasonable probability a child will not progress developmentally as appropriate - A need for specialty mental health services, regardless of impairment, that are not included in the mental health benefits that a Medi-Cal managed care plan is required to provide.